C-Undritz/Boardgame-Bazaar/README.md

 - Thanks to the slack community for support and help throughout the course and this project.
 Honourable mentions for this project go to Ed B_alum, Daisy_mentor, @ckz8780, Harry and BenKav_Alumni
 - Thanks to @ckz8780 for the support on slack and helping with getting the stock check against purchase quantity working!
 - Thanks to BenKav_Alumni for the help in setting up the product model custom manager.
+- Thanks to my mentor Adegbenga Adeye for the support, help and great feedback throughout the whole course and this project.
 - Thanks to tutor support for all the help throughout this project
 - Thanks to Code Institute for the encouragement and great course material.